 Professor, Department of Economics, Georgetown University

-Garance Genicot is an economist who studies key issues in development economics such as aspirations, informal credit and insurance markets, intra-household bargaining, social networks and inequality.
+Garance Genicot is an economist who studies key issues in development economics such as aspirations, informal credit and insurance markets, intra-household bargaining, social networks, tolerance and inequality.

-Electoral Systems and Inequalities in Government Interventions, with Laurent Bouton and Micael Castanheira, forthcoming in the Journal of the European Economic Association
+Electoral Systems and Inequalities in Government Interventions, with Laurent Bouton and Micael Castanheira, Journal of the European Economic Association 19(6), 2021.
+Slides

 The Impact of Migration on Child Labor: Theory and Evidence from Brazil, with Anna Maria Mayda and Mariapia Mendola, in Markets, Governance and Institutions in the Process of Economic Development Oxford University Press, 2018.